PennyHow/PyTrx/README.md

 The following datasets are provided:

-+ Time-lapse camera information, including camera calibration variables and ground control point positions
++ Time-lapse camera information, including calibration variables and ground control point positions

 + TLS DEM of the area of interest

-+ Time-lapse images of the river from 2019 and 2020
++ Time-lapse images of the river from 2019, 2020 and 2021

 + River stage datasets from 2019, 2020 and 2021